• Skip to primary navigation

 Instructions

-• Coat the bottom of a large sauté pan with olive oil, and place it over medium heat.
-Stirring often, sauté until soft, about 7 minutes.
-Add the garlic and then cook for another minute or so.
+• Cook onion and garlic.
+Lightly coat the bottom of a large sauté pan with olive oil, add the onion and garlic, and place it over medium heat.
+Stirring often, cook until soft, about 7 minutes.

-• Add the mushrooms and a little more olive oil, and stirring often again, sauté until they begin to brown, about 10 minutes.
+• Cook mushrooms.
+Add the mushrooms and stirring often, sauté until they begin to brown, about 10 minutes.

-• Add the pork, oregano, liquid smoke, brown sugar, allspice, paprika, and cayenne.
+• Cook pork with seasonings.
+Add the pork, oregano, liquid smoke, brown sugar, allspice, paprika, and cayenne.
 Mix until everything is well blended and sauté until it’s cooked through, about 10 minutes.
-(Use a flat-bottomed spatula to break up the pieces of pork as it cooks.)
+(Use a wooden spatula to break up the pieces of pork as it cooks.)

-• Drizzle the red wine over the pork and mix.
-Cook just until it has reduced by about half.
+• Add wine, reduce and season.
+Drizzle the red wine over the pork and mix.
+Cook until it has reduced almost completely.
+Season to taste with salt and pepper.

 NUTRITION